epam/road-ios-framework/Documents/CodingConventions.md

 7. Use exactly one blank line within a method to separate functionality where necessary.
 However usually it is better to create another method for this purpose.
 8. It is recommended to avoid multiple `return` statements in one method.
 Multiple return statements might make it hard to understand execution flow of a method.
 However you may use guard conditions at the beginning of a method to return early.
 9. Method length should be no longer than 40 lines.
 It is preferable to keep method length below 30 lines.
 If a method becomes very long it is hard to understand.
 Therefore long methods should usually be refactored into several individual methods that focus on a specific task.
+10. Do not declare private methods in class extension (anonymous category) or anywhere else.
+Only provide private method definition without any separate declaration.

 ### 6.1.Initialization and Deallocation